ForomePlatform/anfisa/doc/dev/rest/func_ref.rst

 Discussion
 ----------
 Functions are aggregated information items that can be used in :doc:`../concepts/filtration` as well as :term:`filtering properties<filtering property>`.
 Difference between application of an :term:`enumerated property` and application of a function is in parameters: the function requires proper settings for them.

 Up to now all functions behave as :term:`multiset property`: even if result is ``True`` value, there is no reason to keep ``False`` value of rest of items in dataset (variants or transcripts).

 The list and format of function parameters are specific for the function.
 Each parameter value must be data structure in JSON format.
 So the Front End application needs to handle each function in a specific way.

 The logic of function usage is as following:

 - API requests :doc:`ds_stat` and :doc:`dtree_stat` deliver on the client :doc:`s_prop_stat` for all applicable functions.
 Thus the Front End gets information of placement of functions in list of filtering properties, and so called environment information for each function.

 - The user can select function and set its parameters to build condition; the Front End needs to support this process with use of environment information

 - When parameters a set, the request :doc:`statfunc` delivers on the client :doc:`s_prop_stat` for this function, with information about available value variants.
 Thus the user can make proper selection of variants and complete the condition (see :doc:`s_condition` for details of condition format).

 Since work with functions is a complex one, there might be additional requirements for Front End application to provide support of necessary "short cuts":

 - function environment should be used to set "standard" configurations of function parameters;

 - in cases when list of function values is expected (for example if value is single ``True``), these values should be pre-selected in interface without extra user click

-Most part of currently available functions implement functionality dealing with zygocity properties of variants.
-See :doc:`../zygocity` for explanations
+Most part of currently available functions implement functionality dealing with zygosity properties of variants.
+See :doc:`../zygosity` for explanations

 Examples are given in form of Python dialect used in :doc:`../concepts/dtree_syntax`.